joecot/random/.github/PULL_REQUEST_TEMPLATE.md

 ## JIRA Task Link
-Provide a link to your Jira Task here
+Provide a link to your Jira Task here.
+Additionally, put JIRA task # in title of PR

 ## Related Pull Requests
 If you have a related DB Migration